How to Sell Your Car Fast in Colombia Without Scammers

 The buyer abroad

-"I'm Colombian living in Miami, I want to buy the car for my mom, I'll pay you extra for management fees."
+"I'm a Colombian living in Miami, I want to buy the car for my mom, I'll pay you extra for the handling fees."
 This is perhaps the oldest scam in the book and it still works.
-Nobody buys a second-hand car without seeing it.
-If the "buyer" can't come in person or send someone they trust to check it out, end the conversation.
+No one buys a second-hand car without seeing it.
+If the "buyer" cannot go in person or send someone they trust to check it, cut the conversation.

 The fake check or receipt

 The scammer shows a transfer receipt that looks real.
-They tell you the money has already been sent and you'll see it "in a few hours" due to banking hours.
+They tell you the money has already been sent and that you will see it "in a few hours" due to banking hours.
 They pressure you to hand over the keys before the transfer is confirmed.
 Golden rule: keys are handed over when the money is in your account — not before.
-Call your bank to confirm the actual deposit, don't rely on the receipt on screen.
+Call your bank to confirm the actual deposit; do not rely on the receipt on the screen.

 The test drive without documents

-A "buyer" shows up, wants to take the car for a test drive, doesn't have their ID on hand or asks to go alone "just around the block".
+A "buyer" appears, wants to take a test drive, doesn't have their ID handy, or asks to go for just "a quick spin around here."
 Never allow a test drive without first verifying their ID and driver's license, and always accompany the buyer.
-Car thefts under this scheme happen more often than reported.
+Car thefts under this method happen more often than reported.

 Payment by check

 In Colombia, checks can take between 1 and 5 business days to clear — and they can bounce.
-Never hand over the car in exchange for a check, even a cashier's check.
+Never hand over the car in exchange for a check, even if it is a cashier's check.
 The only reasonable exception is if you have direct confirmation from the issuing bank.
-Accept cash (verified bills) or confirmed bank transfer.
+Accept cash (verified bills) or a confirmed bank transfer.

-Someone offers to pay above the asking price and needs to close "today" because they're leaving on a trip.
+Someone offers to pay above the asking price and needs to close "today" because they are going on a trip.
 Artificial urgency is a red flag.
-A legitimate buyer paying good money won't have a problem waiting a day to do everything properly.
+A legitimate buyer who pays good money has no problem waiting a day to do everything right.

 The transfer: how to do it without problems

-The transfer is the process of changing ownership in the RUNT (National Traffic Registry).
+The transfer (traspaso) is the process of changing ownership in the RUNT (National Registry of Traffic).
 Here are the basic steps:

-- Purchase agreement: although not legally required, it's highly recommended.
-Include price, vehicle condition, data for both parties, date and signatures.
-It can be private (without notary) for small amounts, but for large transactions it's worth going to a notary.
+- Sales contract: although not legally mandatory, it is highly recommended.
+Include the price, vehicle condition, details of both parties, date, and signatures.
+It can be private (without a notary) for low amounts, but for large transactions, it is worth going to a notary.

-- Payment first, keys after: repeat this like a mantra.
-The order is: confirm receipt of money in your account → sign the documents → hand over title and keys.
+- Payment first, keys later: repeat this like a mantra.
+The order is: confirm receipt of money in your account → sign documents → hand over the property card and keys.

-- Transfer at the RUNT or traffic department: the buyer is typically the one who manages the transfer, but you must make sure it gets done.
-While the car is in your name, any fines and traffic violations committed by the new owner will come to you.
+- Transfer at the RUNT or the traffic secretariat: the buyer is typically the one who manages the transfer, but you must ensure it gets done.
+As long as the car is in your name, fines and tickets incurred by the new owner will come to you.

-- Traffic rights and notary fees: vary depending on the vehicle's value and city.
-For a car worth $40,000,000, expect to pay between $150,000 and $350,000 COP for traffic rights and other procedures.
-This is normally assumed by the buyer, but it's worth clarifying before closing.
+- Traffic fees and notary expenses: these vary according to the value of the vehicle and the city.
+For a $40,000,000 COP car, expect to pay between $150,000 and $350,000 COP in traffic fees and other paperwork.
+This is normally assumed by the buyer, but it is best to clarify it before closing.

-- Transfer confirmation: verify on runt.com.co that the car no longer appears in your name a few days after delivery.
-If it still appears in your name and the new owner hasn't done the transfer, you'll have to pressure them legally.
+- Confirmation of the transfer: verify at runt.com.co that the car no longer appears in your name a few days after delivery.
+If it still appears in your name and the new owner does not do the transfer, you will have to pressure them legally.

-A note about previous fines: if the car has fines for violations you committed, they're your responsibility — not the buyer's.
+A note on previous fines: if the car has fines for your infractions, they are your responsibility — not the buyer's.
 Pay them before selling.
-If the fines are old and disputed, clarify the situation before making the transaction to avoid losing the deal at the last moment.
+If the fines are old and in dispute, clarify the situation before making the transaction so as not to lose the deal at the last minute.

 Keep Reading

-Car Insurance in Colombia: SOAT, Full Coverage and What You Need to Know — before selling, check what your insurance covers and how to cancel the policy
+Car Insurance in Colombia: SOAT, Comprehensive, and What You Need to Know — before selling, check what your insurance covers and how to cancel the policy

 Frequently Asked Questions